Internal Family Systems (IFS)

 What to look for in an internal family systems therapist

 • Look for a mental health professional with a current license; this ensures that your therapist has completed the appropriate level of education to practice.
-When browsing through therapists on Zencare, you can rest assured that all our therapists have already been vetted.
+When browsing through Zencare listings, you can rest assured that all our therapists have already been vetted.

 • You might prefer to look for a therapist who has completed specialized training in the IFS model.
 The Center for Self Leadership provides training in IFS and a certification program for IFS therapists.
-Their website is also a valuable resource for finding therapists in your area and learning more about IFS function.
+Their website is also a valuable resource for finding mental health professionals in your area and learning more about IFS function.

 • When embarking on any type of treatment, it’s important to look for a therapist with whom you feel comfortable working.
 A strong and trusting relationship between you and your therapist called the “therapeutic alliance” can have a significant impact on the effect of therapy.